-- notifications by members of the management and supervisory board of their shares and voting rights and of changes therein where these concern shares, depositary receipts for shares and rights to acquire shares (such as employee share options, share awards, call options, warrants and convertible bonds) in the issuer; - (ii) notifications of transactions that have been performed by managers in shares of the company; - (iii) notifications of changes in share capital or voting rights of the company; - (iv) the obligation to provide shareholders with certain information on the upcoming general meeting ultimately on the 42nd day before that meeting;

-- (v) the obligation to publish the general meeting's voting results; and - (vi) the obligation to publish (semi-)annual accounts and interim reports.

-Corporate governance standards
+- (i) notifications by members of the management and supervisory board of their shares and voting rights and of changes therein where these concern shares, depositary receipts for shares and rights to acquire shares (such as employee share options, share awards, call options, warrants and convertible bonds) in the issuer; - (ii) notifications of transactions that have been performed by managers in shares of the company; - (iii) notifications of changes in share capital or voting rights of the company; - (iv) the obligation to provide shareholders with certain information on the upcoming general meeting ultimately on the 42nd day before that meeting; - (v) the obligation to publish the general meeting's voting results; and - (vi) the obligation to publish annual and semi-annual accounts. - Corporate governance standards

 In 2016, a new Dutch Code was published.
-Starting from 2018, companies have to comply with or explain the new Dutch Code in their 2017 annual reports.
-The new Dutch Code places, amongst other things, more emphasis on long-term value creation and introduces "culture" as a component of effective corporate governance.
+The Dutch Code places, amongst other things, more emphasis on long-term value creation and introduces "culture" as a component of effective corporate governance.
 The Dutch Code operates according to the "comply or explain" principle.
 This principle means that listed companies must apply the principles and best practice provisions, or provide reasons as to why they are opting not to apply a particular principle or best practice provision.